iDevo-ll/quickdev/readme.md

 # Nehonix WatchTower

-A professional-grade file watcher and development server for TypeScript/JavaScript applications, built with Go.
+A professional-grade file watcher and development server for TypeScript/JavaScript applications.
 This tool is designed as a high-performance alternative to nodemon, specifically optimized for modern Node.js/TypeScript applications with advanced features not found in other reloaders.

 _Designed for fortify2-js server but can be used in other applications_